 I love thinking and planning about things I want to accomplish in my life, but I always struggled with actually making these things a reality.

 Until recently that is.

 You see, I was setting these amazing goals, but I had no plan on how to actually reach them…

 But I figured it out, and now I’m hitting those goals like you wouldn’t believe.

-So to celebrate this and because I know you guys are out there, who, just like me, have big goals but seem to be spinning your wheels on how to get there.
-I’ve created this post all about my goal-achieving method AND created you some FREE printable goals sheets that makes the process sooooo simple.
+So I’ve written this post all about my goal-achieving method AND created you some FREE printable goals sheets that makes the process sooooo simple.

-But do you want an example of one of those goals I’ve finally hit?
+But do you want an example of one of those goals my goal sheet printable helped me finally hit?